Are you looking for a quick and easy way to cook spaghetti squash? Here is our favorite recipe that can be used as the main dish or a side!

 I love spaghetti squash because it stores well for long periods of time in my pantry, and it is super simple to cook.
 It has a more mild flavor so my kids will eat it, which is always a win!

 This is the hardest and most intimidating part of the whole process!
 You need lots of muscle!

 Cut the ends of the squash off and then cut it open.
-I find that i just stab it in the middle lengthwise and whack it on the counter.
-It will usually crack right open for me.
-(You can just make some cuts in the squash and cook it in the oven whole, but it is harder to separate the seeds from the actual squash once it is all cooked.
+I find that i just stab it in the middle lengthwise and whack it on the counter, it will usually crack right open for me.
+You can just make some cuts in the squash and cook it in the oven whole, but I find it is harder to separate the seeds from the actual squash once it is all cooked.

-How do you cook spaghetti squash?
+How do YOU cook spaghetti squash?